-John Sununu has described Obama’s handling of the crisis in the Middle East as “amateur hour.”
-Obama is “leading from behind.”
-No wonder not many of his peers respect Obama!
+by Bob Quasius – John Sununu has described Obama’s handling of the crisis in the Middle East as “amateur hour.”
+Obama and Hillary Clinton are “leading from behind.”
+No wonder not many of their peers respect Obama or Hillary Clinton!

 Sununu is entirely correct, except this isn’t a recent phenomenon.
 Obama’s foreign policy has been “amateur hour” from day one of his failed administration!
 The Obama presidency has experienced a long series of foreign policy failures, and the Libyan consulate terror attack debacle is just the latest.

 In his 2008 campaign for president, part of Obama’s often repeated ‘hope and change’ agenda was to transform foreign policy with more dialog, specifically promising to sit down and meet one-on-one with the leaders of Iran, Venezuela, and North Korea, with no preconditions.
 Last week, numerous foreign leaders including Egypt’s new president and Israeli prime minister Benjamin Netanyahu wanted to meet with Obama, but appearances on “The View” and Letterman shows took priority over meeting foreign leaders from a region on the brink of a major regional war.

 I truly believe that the day I’m inaugurated, not only does the country look at itself differently, but the world looks at America differently.
 If I’m reaching out to the Muslim world, they understand that I’ve lived in a Muslim country, and I may be a Christian, but I also understand their point of view…

 My sister is half-Indonesian.
 I traveled there all the way through my college years.
 And so I’m intimately concerned with what happens in these countries, and the cultures and the perspectives that these folks have.
 And those are powerful tools for us to be able to reach out to the world.